 Company name: Keri Barr Architects Ltd | Registration number: 9615885 | Place of registration: England and Wales | Registered address: 64 Harcourt Road, Bushey, WD23 3PE.

-Unless otherwise indicated, we are the owner or the licensee of all intellectual property rights on our website and in the material published on it.
-Those works are protected by copyright laws and treaties around the world.
+We are the owner or the licensee of all intellectual property rights on our website and in the material published on it, with the exception of some photographs obtained from unsplash.com.
+These works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 For Keri Barr Architects Ltd